-Creation care Sara Emmett p/t 07900 694118
+Creation care Sara Emmett p/t Climate Justice and Environment Adviser 07900 694118 sara.emmett@bathwells.anglican.org Net Zero Dan Wills Net Zero Adviser 01749 685117 dan.wills@bathwells.anglican.org

-Climate Justice and sara.emmett@bathwells.anglican.org

-Environment Adviser

-Annual Returns to the National Church
+Annual returns to the National Church

 The Church of England requests annual data from parishes so that it can speak knowledgeably about what is happening across the country.
-Three sets of data (Statistics for Mission, Parish Finance Return and the Energy Footprint Tool) are all submitted using the online portal https://parishreturns.churchofengland.org.
-Forms can be downloaded from https://www.bathandwells.org.uk/parish-support/treasurer-support/accounting-and-returns/finance-forms-returns
+Three sets of data (Statistics for Mission, Parish Finance Return and the Energy Footprint Tool) are all submitted using the online portal parishreturns.churchofengland.org.
+Forms can be downloaded from bathandwells.org.uk/finance-forms-returns